loomio/loomio-docs/en/src/policy/privacy/loomio-subprocessors/index.md

 - [Open AI](https://trust.openai.com/) - If you record an audio message it will be transcribed by OpenAI.
 - [Google reCAPTCHA](https://developers.google.com/recaptcha/) - Anti-bot protection.
 - [Windcave](https://sec.windcave.com/pxmi3/privacy-policy) - Creditcard payment processor

+Update 2024-03-28 - Added OpenAI to list of our subprocessors.<br>
+Update 2023-06-28 - We've moved our main database and application servers to Digital Ocean.
+We no longer use Heroku.